Water & Wastewater

 Further details: Visit original statistic Distribution of desalination capacity worldwide in 2022, by region

-With water scarcity hitting the headlines more frequently, trying to find other sources of freshwater has become a main trend in the industry.
-For instance, the desalinization of seawater for human consumption in countries where water sources are scant has been common practice in recent decades.
-The region with the highest share of the world’s desalination capacity is the Middle East, at more than 50 percent.
+With water scarcity hitting the headlines more frequently, trying to find alternative sources of freshwater has become a main trend in the industry.
+The desalination of seawater for human consumption in countries where water sources are scant has been common practice in recent decades.
+The region with the highest share of global desalination capacity is the Middle East, at more than 50 percent.
 North America ranks second with just under 20 percent.

 Water management in the Gulf Cooperation Council